 A whole new polymer-based substance represents a complete update to the industry standard EVA foam midsole.
 MoGo gives runners more cushioning, more rebound, more durability and more energy return.
 A more efficient and environmentally friendly compression-molded preform process cuts waste in half.

 Brooks improves upon the revolutionary MoGo midsole by making the world’s first fully biodegradable midsole cushioning material.
 Tests show that BioMoGo breaks down 50x faster than EVA, with the potential to save landfills nearly 30 million pounds of waste over a 20-year period.
-And then Brooks does the unthinkable by freely sharing BioMoGo’s formula with the competition.
+And then Brooks does the unthinkable by freely sharing BioMoGo’s formula with the competition, believing that if it’s good for the whole world, it belongs to the whole world.

 While never adopting the "less is more" philosophy of the minimalist running boom, the PureProject line delivers a more biomechanically sound product in a lighter package.
 Runner's World says in its review of the PureConnect that it "strikes a balance between barefoot-inspired minimalism and cushioning-required training ... it has a lightweight, barely-there feel yet is substantive enough to handle long tempo runs.”